 Does Seiko make Smartwatches?

 I would really love to answer yes, but that’s not quite accurate.
 If Seiko would have an Android smartwatch that looks as good as the Seiko automatic watches I would enjoy wearing one.
 Unfortunately, Seiko doesn’t have any real smartwatches currently.
-The Seiko Epson corporation which is part of the Seiko Group does, however, have smartwatches.
+The Seiko Epson Corporation which is part of the Seiko Group does, however, have smartwatches.
 So an Epson smartwatch is as close to a Seiko smartwatch one can currently get.
 However, the Epson smartwatches have been discontinued.
-One could argue that the Seiko Astron GPS Solar watches are kind of smartwatches but perhaps that’s not really what you are looking for.
+The Seiko x Wena smartwatch has been released in Japan and could be of interest.
+One could also argue that the Seiko Astron GPS Solar watches are kind of smartwatches but perhaps that’s not really what you are looking for.

 If you want a smartwatch but haven’t yet decided what to get you will surely find my smartwatch buyers guide helpful.